 - I dream of what could be

-- I dream of what I want things to be
+- I dream of how things could be

 - I dream of better